YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 # A C++ library for popular tensor decompositions

 ## Documentation
-All template functions are implemented in tensor2.0 directory;
+All template functions are implemented in tensor2.0 directory.
 T-SVD algorithm is independently implemented in T-SVD directory ;

 You can implement CP decomposition using cp_als function:
 cp_als(Tensor a, rank r);

 You can implement Tucker decomposition using HOSVD function:
 HOSVD(Tensor a, r1,r2,r3);

 You can simply run main function in T-SVD directory to test T-SVD algorithm.

 For more API details, please refer to the tensor.h file.

 For the float preccision version, you can go to float directory;

 mat-Py directory is the corresponding Python and MATLAB implementation.

 ### References